amostafa147/dsc30-2024-ss2/syllabus.md

 * Using any external resource on closed-book exams

-* The following activities are examples of appropriate collaboration and ARE ALLOWED in DSC 20:
+* The following activities are examples of appropriate collaboration and ARE ALLOWED in DSC 30:

-* Discussing the general approach to solving homework problems or a final project (when given)
+* Discussing the general (high-level) approach to solving homework problems

 * Talking about debugging strategies or debugging issues you ran into and how you solved them